sveltia/sveltia-cms/README.md

 ### Use a random ID for an entry slug

-By default, the [slug for a new entry file](https://decapcms.org/docs/configuration-options/#slug) will be generated based on the entry’s title field.
+By default, the [slug for a new entry file](https://decapcms.org/docs/configuration-options/#slug) will be generated based on the entry’s `title` field.
 Or, you can specify the collection’s `slug` option to use the file creation date or other fields.
-While the behavior is generally acceptable and SEO-friendly, it’s not useful if the title might change later or if it contains non-Latin characters like Chinese.
+While the behaviour is generally acceptable and SEO-friendly, it’s not useful if the title might change later or if it contains non-Latin characters like Chinese.
 In Sveltia CMS, you can easily generate a random [UUID](https://developer.mozilla.org/en-US/docs/Glossary/UUID) without a custom widget!

 It’s simple — just specify `{{uuid}}` (full UUID v4) or `{{uuid_short}}` (last 12 characters only) in the `slug` option.
 The results would look like `4fc0917c-8aea-4ad5-a476-392bdcf3b642` and `392bdcf3b642`, respectively.